Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Skinning Issue of Geometry-Space Rigging

 \section{Skinning Issue of Geometry-Space Rigging}

 Accurate skinning weights are crucial for high-quality character posing in traditional pipelines.
-However, even state-of-the-art geometry-space rigging methods struggle to produce satisfactory skinning results, as illustrated in \cref{fig:suppl_skinning}.
+However, even state-of-the-art geometry-space rigging methods struggle to produce satisfactory skinning results, as illustrated in \cref{fig:skinning}.

-While MIA~\cite{MIA} introduces normal-based geometric features to improve skinning quality and outperforms previous methods~\cite{xu2020rignet, ma2023tarig}, it still suffers from skinning leakage issue that leads to unnatural deformations.
+While MIA~\cite{MIA} introduces normal-based geometric features to improve skinning quality and outperforms previous methods~\cite{xu2020rignet, ma2023tarig}, it still suffers from skinning leakage issues that lead to unnatural deformations.
 The more recent work, Puppeteer~\cite{song2025puppeteer}, despite employing an advanced skinning predictor that leverages segmentation and mesh-topology priors, still exhibits substantial skinning imperfections like spiking artifacts.
-Moreover, while segmentation priors can mitigate skinning leakage in some scenarios, they may also introduce new artifacts due to overly strong assumptions, resulting in rigid and torn deformations (see \cref{fig:compare} from the main paper).
+Moreover, while segmentation priors can mitigate skinning leakage in some scenarios, they may also introduce new artifacts due to overly strong assumptions, resulting in rigid deformations and mesh tearing (can be seen in \cref{fig:compare}).

 Therefore, robustly predicting high-quality skinning weights for arbitrary 3D characters remains an open challenge.
 This limitation motivates our exploration of latent-space pose manipulation, which operates in a skinning-free manner.
 More crucially, all geometry-based rigging methods are fundamentally unable to correct or handle topological imperfections (\eg, fused limbs or self-occlusions) in the source mesh, a challenge our proposed method robustly overcomes.